gitlabhq/gitlab-runner/docs/development/README.md

 ## 5. Run runner

-Normally you would use `gitlab-runner`, in order to compile and run Go source use the go toolchain:
+Normally you would use `gitlab-runner`.
+In order to compile and run the Go sources, use the Go toolchain:

 ```shell
 make build_current